Senne Lammens transfer news: Manchester United agree £18.2m deal to sign goalkeeper from Royal Antwerp

 Sky Sports to show 215 live PL games this season

-From this season, Sky Sports' Premier League coverage will increase from 128 matches to at least 215 games exclusively live.
+From this season, Sky Sports' Premier League coverage has increased from 128 matches to at least 215 games exclusively live.

-And 80 per cent of all televised Premier League games this season are on Sky Sports.
+And 80 per cent of all televised Premier League games this season will be on Sky Sports.